 Counterfactual Actual railroads Endogenous railroads

-No political border changes -2.6% -2.6%
+No political border changes -2.6% -2.5%

 No international trade -5.8% -5.7%

 No railroads -5.1% -5.7%

-The first column of this table shows the change in U.S. real GDP per capita in the three counterfactuals (Sections 5.3 and 5.4) relative to the baseline model simulation.
-The second column shows the change in U.S. real GDP per capita in the three counterfactuals (Sections 5.3 and 5.4) relative to a new baseline model simulation such that railroads in both the counterfactuals and the new baseline are placed endogenously.
+The first column of this table shows the change in U.S. real GDP per capita in the three counterfactuals (Sections 5.2 and 5.3) relative to the baseline model simulation.
+The second column shows the change in U.S. real GDP per capita in the three counterfactuals (Sections 5.2 and 5.3) relative to a new baseline model simulation such that railroads in both the counterfactuals and the new baseline are placed endogenously.

-States.
+the data.
+Even though my railroad placement procedure is undoubtedly a stylized one, it can successfully predict a dense railroad network in the Eastern regions of the United States.
 That said, the procedure somewhat underpredicts the set of railroads built in the South.
 According to the model, these areas do not have enough trading activity to justify the construction of railroads.
 Nonetheless, the stylized railroad placement framework can correctly predict 51.4% of the grid cells in which railroads get constructed by 1860, despite the fact that these cells only constitute 4.2% of the total number of cells.

-To study how robust the counterfactual results of Section 5.4 are to endogenous railroad placement, I conduct each of the two counterfactuals in the extended model with endogenous railroads.
+To study how robust the counterfactual results of Section 5.3 are to endogenous railroad placement, I conduct each of the two counterfactuals in the extended model with endogenous railroads.
 In other words, I allow railroad placement to react to political border changes or international trade.
 The only variable I keep fixed between the counterfactuals and the baseline is the total number of cells that receive a railroad in a given period.
 The first two rows of Table 9 present the changes in U.S. real GDP per capita in each of the counterfactuals, and contrast them with the corresponding real GDP changes found without endogenous railroads.
 The differences are small, suggesting that the effects of political border changes and international trade are robust to incorporating the endogeneity of railroad placement.